 If your problem is carpenter ants, control is a little different.
 Carpenter or wood-boring ants will be detected by the presence of frass.
 Frass is a deposit of sawdust and other tiny debris left near the nest.
 Carpenter ants prefer moist wood (which may also indicate a moisture problem).
 They do not respond well to baits.
 Find the nest and apply the appropriate insecticide.

 When using pesticides, make sure you choose and use them wisely.
-Read the label to see if the product is restricted to indoor or outdoor use.
-Follow all manufacturer's instructions.
+Read the label to see if the product is restricted to indoor or outdoor use or can harm beneficial insects.
+Follow all manufacturers' instructions.

 Fire ants can be very harmful as they disrupt cultivated agricultural areas and endanger livestock.
 Their mounds interfere with turfgrass maintenance.
 They are also the most notable and notorious stinging ant, therefore posing a direct human threat.
 When disturbed, swarming fire ants bite and sting repeatedly and in numbers.
 These stings are quite painful.
 Children, older adults and those with severe allergic reactions may be at mortal risk.

 For treatment, find a product specifically for fire ants and apply exactly as directed.
 If your infestation is severe, contact a licensed pesticide applicator or your local Cooperative Extension Office for help.

 It's tempting to "stir up" a mound before applying treatment.
 But remember that ants are more likely to accept the treatment when it is applied quietly.
 If fire ants are sufficiently disturbed you'll likely instigate their aggressive behavior.
 Additionally, if agitated, their natural response is to move the colony (only to reappear elsewhere on your lawn).